Beam-Impact/beam-salesforce-cartridge/README.md

 ### Post-Purchase Widget

-1. Open the confirmationDetails template file **cartridge/templates/default/checkout/confirmation/confirmationDetails.isml**
+1. Open the confirmationDetails template file. e.g., [`cartridge/templates/default/checkout/confirmation/confirmationDetails.isml`](./cartridges/app_storefront_overrides/cartridge/templates/default/checkout/confirmation/confirmationDetails.isml)
 2. To include this template, add the following line:

     ```jsx
     <isinclude template="beam/beam_post_purchase" />
     ```

-### Community & Cumulative Impact Widget
+### Community & Cumulative Impact Widgets

-### - Method 1: Page Designer
+#### Method 1: Page Designer

 Page Designer allows Merchandising and Marketing teams to take charge of updates independently, eliminating the need for ongoing developer involvement.
 This autonomy not only minimizes overhead but also accelerates time-to-market for new online experiences, ensuring a high standard of quality.
 Page Designer in Salesforce B2C is typically used for designing and managing static pages.
 Hence the available widgets being the 'Community Impact' and 'Cumulative Impact' widgets.

-#### How to Use Page Designer for Static Widgets:
+##### How to Use Page Designer for Static Widgets:

 1. **Navigate to Page Designer:**
     - Go to [Merchant Tools → Content → Page Designer]